-Much of the Carnarvon region is occupied by pastoral lease land used for extensive grazing of native pastures.
-The region is also occupied by Aboriginal reserves, mining leases, national parks, nature reserves and DEC managed estates.
+The majority of the Carnarvon region is occupied by pastoral lease land used for extensive grazing of native pastures.
+The region also is occupied by Aboriginal reserves, mining leases, national parks, nature reserves and estates managed by the DEC.

 4.4.1 Indigenous Heritage